life4/deal/README.md

 * Ability to return error message from contact.
 * Ability to use Django Form styled validators as contracts.
 * Attribute setting validation by invariant.
-* Validation by invariant dinamically setted attributes and methods.
+* Validation by invariant dynamically assigned to object attributes and methods.
 * Readable source code (all decorators implemented by classes)